-Montenegro: New TPP Pljevlja unit, Gov dodges the public discussion and avoids boat rocking26.
-May 2015. / SEE Energy News
+Montenegro: New TPP Pljevlja unit, Gov dodges the public discussion and avoids boat rocking, SEE Energy News

 Although, according to Government’s opinion, the project represents a strategic one for Montenegro, the public hearing program determined for only one round table to be organized, which means one public presentation of the project in Pljevlja, on May 25, just after four non-working days due to national holiday celebrations.